mchalapuk/hyper-text-slider-node-tutorial/doc/2_gulpfile.js.md

 ## 2.1.
 Clean Tasks

-There will be 3 types of compilation (HTML, CSS and JavaScript), so we need 3 clean tasks.
-Sorce code of each one will be the same just with different glob pattern used to delete files.
-Code below creates 3 gulp tasks: `clean:html`, `clean:css` and `clean:js`.
+We need a clean task for each type of compilation.
+There will be 3 types of source files in the project (HTML, CSS, and JavaScript), so we need 3 clean tasks.
+Sorce code of each clean task will be identical, just with different glob pattern used to delete files.
+Code below creates `clean:html`, `clean:css` and `clean:js`.

 ```js
 [ 'html', 'css', 'js' ].forEach(function(ext) {